 When heading to college for the first time, one thing is crystal clear: You are leaving your comfort zone!
 Like all new experiences, adjusting to college life can be unsettling at first.
+You’re sure to feel every emotion those first few days on campus, overwhelmed with sadness and fear one minute and then excitement and laughter the next.
 You may find that some things are going well, while other aspects seem impossible.

 Living on campus is very different from the life you led at home while attending high school.
 There are new living quarters, new faces, new classes, and new routines.
 There are decisions to make and new things to think about, like finding dinner companions, figuring out laundry and shower schedules, and determining how the next eight months will play out with your new roommate.